Vanniix/inscription-transferer/README.md

 This script is used to generate and broadcast bitcoin transactions that bulk transfer inscriptions contained within a single address.

+WARNING: Use this script at your own risk.
+Incorrect usage could result in loss of inscriptions or loss of bitcoin.
+I take no responsibility for any lost assets due to the use of this script.

 ## Setup
 ### Node.js
 To use, you must have node and npm installed.
 To check, run `node -v` and `npm -v`.
 If either doesn't work, you need